 Yes.
 A person is legally insolvent if they are unable to pay their debts when they fall due.
 If a debtor owns sufficient assets to cover their debts, but is unable to liquidate them (i.e. sell them or borrow against them) to actually pay the debts, they can be bankrupted.
 Technically, a debtor is legally insolvent if they do not satisfy a bankruptcy notice, regardless of whether they can pay the debt or not.

 However, the Official Receiver has the discretion to not accept a debtor’s petition if they believe that the debtor is solvent and could satisfy their debts.
+To get more details in brief you can contact insolvency lawyers in Melbourne at Velos & Velos Lawyers.

 Who looks after a bankrupt estate?